-Exclusive: Former Yahoo CEO, Equifax CEO to testify at Senate hearing
+Former Yahoo CEO, Equifax CEO to testify at Senate hearing

-WASHINGTON (Reuters) - Former Yahoo Chief Executive Marissa Mayer and the current and former CEOs of Equifax Inc will testify before a U.S. Senate panel on Nov.
-8 on two massive data breaches, a committee spokesman told Reuters on Wednesday.
+WASHINGTON (Reuters) - Former Yahoo Chief Executive Marissa Mayer and the current and former CEOs of Equifax Inc (EFX.N) will testify before a U.S. Senate panel on Nov.
+8 on two massive data breaches, the committee said Wednesday.

-Verizon Communications Inc, the largest U.S. wireless operator, acquired most of Yahoo Inc’s assets in June.
+Verizon Communications Inc (VZ.N), the largest U.S. wireless operator, acquired most of Yahoo Inc’s assets in June.
 Yahoo disclosed in October that a 2013 data breach affected all 3 billion of its accounts, compared with an estimate of more than 1 billion disclosed in December.

-Frederick Hill, a spokesman for the U.S. Senate Commerce Committee, confirmed that Mayer, interim Equifax CEO Paulino do Rego Barros Jr. and former Equifax CEO Richard Smith would testify.
+The Senate Commerce Committee said Mayer, interim Equifax CEO Paulino do Rego Barros Jr. and former Equifax CEO Richard Smith would testify, as well as Karen Zacharia, Verizon’s deputy general counsel and chief privacy officer.

+Verizon and Equifax did not immediately comment.
+Mayer plans to appear, a representative for the former CEO confirmed.

+Republican Senator John Thune, who chairs the committee, said Wednesday in a statement that after major breaches, “urgent action is necessary to protect sensitive personal information.”

 Equifax disclosed in September that the data breach affected as many as 145.5 million U.S. consumers, and Smith has testified on the issue before three committees.